Type above and press Enter to search. Press Esc to cancel.

 Shoppable story stickers are particularly useful for businesses that don’t have 10,000 followers yet, and so can’t add links to their stories.
 Stickers work no matter your size, so you can still direct followers to your products.

-Here’s how it works: first, you create a catalog of your products in Facebook’s Catalog Manager.
-Next, you connect your catalog to your Instagram business account.
+Here’s how it works: first, you create a catalogue of your products in Facebook’s Catalog Manager.
+Next, you connect your catalogue to your Instagram business account.
 Finally, you submit your account for review to Instagram for approval by heading to your profile settings, tapping Shopping on Instagram, and following the steps.

 Once you’ve been approved, any time you upload a post (or a story) that features at least one of your products, you can tag those products like you would a person in the photo.
 Whenever a customer taps on the tag, they’ll be taken to the product to purchase it.